 They want to impose the same strict controls and rules on your rights.
 They claim that once they have this information it would be a simple and peaceful process to collect any firearms that are deemed to be illegal, or that shouldn’t be in someone’s possession.
 In their minds, criminals would strictly obey the law as well.
 We have seen the beginning of this with the red-flag laws that have been passed.
 Gun registration leads to confiscation, and not necessarily with any due process.

 The reality is true full confiscation would require armed men to enforce it.
 The anti-gunners all assume the police and military will happily cooperate with enforcing these laws.

-The situation is more complicated than it may seem, given many police officers wouldn’t act against fellow Americans because they are strongly pro-second amendment and pro constitution as well.
-Even with this reassurance, we have to stand vigilant and any attempt at registration must be fought at all costs.
+The situation is more complicated than it may seem, given many police officers wouldn’t act against fellow Americans because they are strongly pro-second amendment and pro-constitution as well.
+Even with this reassurance, we must stand vigilant and any attempt at registration must be fought at all costs.

 What Can Be Done to Stop a National Firearms Registry?

 What can you do to prevent a gun registry from coming into existence?
 Actually, there are a few things.
 Call your Congressperson at both state and national levels, and let them know that you oppose any legislation to create a national firearms registry.
 Tell them that your vote is riding on them not pushing through any legislation that could be used to infringe upon your rights.
 Remember to vote out state and local officials who support anti-gun policies.

 Secondly, be involved in the fight at your level by keeping yourself informed of what laws are being proposed that would affect you.
 Participate in civil gatherings to show your support of the second amendment and that you don’t support registration.